MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/manage-deployment-of-add-ins.md

 description: "Learn to deploy add-ins to users and groups in your organization by using Centralized Deployment in the admin center."
 ---

-# Manage deployment of Office 365 add-ins in the Microsoft 365 admin center
+# Manage deployment of add-ins in the Microsoft 365 admin center

 Office add-ins help you personalize your documents and streamline the way you access information on the web (see [Start using your Office Add-in](https://support.office.com/article/82e665c4-6700-4b56-a3f3-ef5441996862.aspx)).
 As an admin, you can deploy Office add-ins for the users in your organization.
 You can do this using the Centralized Deployment feature in the Microsoft 365 admin center.